School of Music Graduate Admissions

 - Two (2) letters of recommendation from music professionals/educators, one of whom must teach music history submitted through the online application.

-- Upload transcripts from all colleges and universities to your electronic application.
+- Upload unofficial transcripts from all colleges and universities from which you’ve earned a degree, diploma, or certificate to your electronic application.

-- * If you are accepted and choose to enroll, BU will then require Official Final Transcripts from all institutions attended.
+- * If you are accepted and choose to enroll, BU will then require Official Final Transcripts from your undergraduate degree granting institution.

 - Personal statement uploaded in the application indicating the applicant’s purpose in pursuing graduate work, career objectives, and particular interest in BU.